Loading...

 timedatectl

-Confirm timezone, NTP service state, and synchronization status are correct before closing the incident or ticket.
+Confirm timezone and synchronization are in the expected state before closing the incident or handing off.

 # Confirm: